Click on a link to be taken to the entry below.

 Examinations may only be given at the University-assigned time unless authorized by the academic dean.
 Students are not authorized to take final exams before the regularly scheduled time.
 However, under serious conditions, and with their instructor and advisor’s permission, students may be allowed to postpone the examination to a time convenient to the instructor.
 Students who have three exams in one day or four in a two-day period may petition to have one examination moved using Curry’s form for final exam postponement requests.
 Requests must be approved prior to the last day of classes. http://curry.virginia.edu/resource-library/request-for-exam-postponement

 B/M.T. students should consult the policies of their relevant undergraduate institution through the second semester of the fourth year.
-During the fifth year, B/M.T. students must follow graduate policies of the Curry School of Education.
+During the fifth year, B/M.T. students must follow graduate policies of the Curry School of Education and Human Development.
 As noted in the Graduate Record, graduate courses must be at the 5000 level or above; students are required to earn a B- or better in said coursework.

 All required courses must be taken for regular, graded credit (no S/U or CR/NC), including grades of A+, A, A-, B+, B, B-.
 C+, C, C-, D+, D, D-, F. Internships, practica, and student teaching are generally graded S/U. Courses taken at or above the 5000 level may require a grade of B- or better if they are core courses or if students wish to apply said coursework toward a graduate degree program.